2019 SEA Games: Calendar

 Several events were rescheduled due to inclement weather (without surfing).

 Medal table

-The 2019 Southeast Asian Games has 530 events in 56 sports, resulting in 530 medal sets to be distributed.
-Other additional number of medal sets that will be distributed, will be announced before the awarding of different sports in the games respectively.
+The 2019 Southeast Asian Games had 530 events in 56 sports, resulting in 530 medal sets to be distributed.
+Other additional number of medal sets that were distributed, were announced before the awarding of different sports in the Games respectively.

 The Philippines won 149 gold medals, 117 silver medals, and 121 bronze medals, finishing with their best finish yet on the games up to date.